 Petra Dierkes-Thrun – Lecturer in Comparative Literature, Stanford University; digital pedagogy in the humanities

-Deborah Fallows – Linguist, contributing writer for The Atlantic, and author of Dreaming in Chinese
+Deborah Fallows – Linguist, Fellow at New America, contributing writer for The Atlantic, and author of Dreaming in Chinese

 Dan Jurafsky – Professor and Chair of Linguistics and Professor of Computer Science, Stanford University; computational linguistics and its application to the behavioral and social sciences

-Kimberlee Kiehl – Senior Vice President of Operations & Experience, COSI (Columbus Center of Science and Industry); former director, Museum of Ohio Project, former Executive Director Smithsonian Early Enrichment Center (SEEC), former Senior Vice President and Chief Strategy and Operations Officer, COSI
+Kimberlee Kiehl – Senior Vice President of Operations & Experience, COSI (Columbus Center of Science and Industry); former director, Museum of Ohio Project; former Executive Director, Smithsonian Early Enrichment Center (SEEC); former Senior Vice President and Chief Strategy and Operations Officer, COSI

 Michael Macovski – Associate Professor, Communications, Culture and Technology (CCT), Georgetown University; literary criticism and textual studies

 Erin McKean – Lexicographer, founder of the online dictionary Wordnik, author of the “Weird and Wonderful Words” series

-Cecile McKee – Professor of Linguistics and Senior Director of Research Development Services, University of Arizona.
-Cross-linguistic comparisons of language development, children’s language production, collaboration on informal science learning with Children’s Museum Tucson
+Cecile McKee – Professor of Linguistics, University of Arizona; cross-linguistic comparisons of language development, children’s language production, collaboration on informal science learning with Children’s Museum Tucson

 John McWhorter – Professor of Linguistics, Columbia University; how creole languages form and how language grammars change as the result of sociohistorical phenomena

-Eric Motley – Executive vice president for institutional advancement, Aspen Institute, Henry Crown Fellow, former director of the State Department’s International Visitors office, rare book collector, specialist on lexicographer Samuel Johnson, poet
+Eric Motley – Executive Vice President and Corporate Secretary, The Aspen Institute, Henry Crown Fellow, former director of the State Department’s International Visitors Office, author and poet, rare book collector, specialist on 18th century lexicographer Samuel Johnson

-Elisa New – Powell M. Cabot Professor of American literature at Harvard and director of Poetry in America, a multimedia initiative including online courses, professional development for teachers and a public television series
+Elisa New – Powell M. Cabot Professor of American Literature at Harvard University and director of multimedia initiatives including online courses for credit, professional development for teachers, and the public television series Poetry in America

 James Pennebaker – Regents Centennial Professor, Department of Psychology, University of Texas at Austin, social psychology of everyday language